Backing Up Global Sites

 - Range of solutions on offer

-It is important to understand that if something goes wrong, especially if it’s some kind of global outage or issue, that the organizations you work with are going to be there to help, especially with recovering data from a backup and implementing disaster recovery procedures.
+It is important to understand that if something goes wrong, especially if it’s some kind of global outage or issue, that the organisations you work with are going to be there to help, especially with recovering data from a backup and implementing disaster recovery procedures.

 There is a need to support a range of different operating systems, and the growing data sets that will be generated by them in a quick and efficient way.
 Whether each site has its own system or there is one overriding solution, the solution needs to be flexible enough to deal with new data and deployments as they arise.
 Software only solutions and cloud are likely to be in use at least partially at many global sites.